hamzakyb/hamzakyb/README.md

 - 👋 Hi, I’m Hamza
--- 👀 I am interested in web development and AI engineer.
+-- 👀 Web development and artificial intelligence are subjects that interest me and I am considering advancing in these fields.
 --- I am proficient in JavaScript (React and Next.js) and I continue to improve myself.
 ---- 📫 You can reach me at hamzakybsi@gmail.com.